-We print all shirts on-site with our shirt printing machines, typically while you wait.
-Single shirts are often printed in around 15 minutes.
+We print all shirts on-site with our shirt printing machines.
 Larger orders may require longer time periods to complete.

-Please see out print times chart for more information.
+Please see our print times chart for more information.

-We will give you an approximate print time for your order.
-You may either continue to browse through our store, grab a bite at the food-court, shop at the mall, or leave the mall entirely.
+We will give you an approximate print time for your custom-made t-shirt order.
+You may either continue to browse through our store, grab a bite at the food court, shop at the mall, or leave the mall entirely.

 Your shirts will be ready when you get back!